-Those under the dashed line are businesses I like but prevailing prices have become too expensive.
-Some are just barely above but the objective should be, of course to buy them well below.
+As always, those below the dashed line are companies I like but prevailing prices have become too high.
+Several are just barely above or below the highest price I am willing to pay.
+The objective, of course, is to buy them well below that price whenever possible.

 As always, the stocks in bold have two things in common.
 They are:

 1) currently owned by Berkshire Hathaway (as of 12/31/10) and,

 2) selling below the price that Warren Buffett paid in the past few years.

 There are several other Berkshire Hathaway holdings on this list but they don't have the 2nd thing going for them.